carmaa/inception/README.md

 Why?
 ----

 The pros [are using it] [2], so why not you?
-Inception is at least free, as in beer!
+Inception is free, as in beer!

 Key data